elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-childhood-amnesia-and-how-does-it-relate-to-memory-development-in-infancy.md

 url: /learn/psychology/questions/what-is-childhood-amnesia-and-how-does-it-relate-to-memory-development-in-infancy
 score: -1.0
 related_article1:
+    id: 168071
+    title: >-
+        Why is adolescence considered important for memory recall and adult identity formation?
+    subject: Psychology
+    url: /learn/psychology/questions/why-is-adolescence-considered-important-for-memory-recall-and-adult-identity-formation
+related_article2:
     id: 168076
+    title: >-
-    title: How do circadian rhythms impact task-specific performance in visual and verbal tasks?
+        How do circadian rhythms impact task-specific performance in visual and verbal tasks?
     subject: Psychology
     url: /learn/psychology/questions/how-do-circadian-rhythms-impact-taskspecific-performance-in-visual-and-verbal-tasks
-related_article2:
-    id: 168065
-    title: What are the optimal performance times for visual and verbal memory tasks in different age groups?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-optimal-performance-times-for-visual-and-verbal-memory-tasks-in-different-age-groups
 related_article3:
-    id: 168076
+    id: 168072
-    title: How do circadian rhythms impact task-specific performance in visual and verbal tasks?
+    title: >-
+        How does language acquisition affect the development of personal memories in young children?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-circadian-rhythms-impact-taskspecific-performance-in-visual-and-verbal-tasks
+    url: /learn/psychology/questions/how-does-language-acquisition-affect-the-development-of-personal-memories-in-young-children
 related_article4:
-    id: 168066
+    id: 168063
-    title: How do circadian rhythms affect problem-solving task performance in older versus younger adults?
+    title: >-
+        What is the reminiscence bump and what age range does it typically cover?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-circadian-rhythms-affect-problemsolving-task-performance-in-older-versus-younger-adults
+    url: /learn/psychology/questions/what-is-the-reminiscence-bump-and-what-age-range-does-it-typically-cover
 related_article5:
     id: 168069
+    title: >-
-    title: What is the impact of circadian rhythms on the inhibition of prepotent responses in cognitive tasks?
+        What is the impact of circadian rhythms on the inhibition of prepotent responses in cognitive tasks?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-impact-of-circadian-rhythms-on-the-inhibition-of-prepotent-responses-in-cognitive-tasks
 ---